NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ASP supports multi-view stereo at the triangulation stage.
 This mode is somewhat experimental, and not used widely.
-We have obtained higher quality results by doing pairwise stereo and merging the result, as described later on in this section.
+We have obtained higher quality results by doing pairwise stereo and merging the results, as described later on in this section.

 In the multiview scenario, the first image is set as reference,